Lewis–Clark State College: History

-In keeping with the normal school philosophy, Lewiston Normal focused on practical, hands-on training for new teachers.
-That meant the school provided a great deal of “manual training”—what is now called vocational education.
-Also, to insure that teachers truly knew how to handle a classroom, the school ran an on-campus training school.
-In it, real teachers taught real pupils, and student teachers also learned-by-doing under the supervision of experienced teacher-critics.
+In keeping with the normal school philosophy, Lewiston Normal focused on practical, hands-on training for new teachers, including vocational education.
+The school also ran an on-campus training school.

 Until the 1920s, one-room schools served well over half of Idaho's primary students.
-In most, only the teacher knew anything at all about running a school.
-Thus, “teachers assumed responsibility for shaping a district's entire educational policy.”

-The First World War certainly impacted the nation's normal schools, but not as much as it did conventional institutions.
-Generally, male students were in the majority at regular colleges, many of which experienced brutal enrollment losses.
-Normal schools attracted a predominantly female student body, so the declines were much smaller—about 15% at Lewiston Normal.
+World War II impacted the nation's normal schools, but not as much as it did conventional institutions.
+Generally, male students were in the majority at regular colleges, many of which experienced enrollment losses.
+Normal schools attracted a predominantly female student body, so the declines were much smaller, about 15% at Lewiston Normal.